In this article:

 Fennel may help alleviate the stomach cramps experienced during PMS.
 Also, the natural digestive and diuretic properties of fennel may help reduce the associated bloating.

-A 2011 randomized clinical trial published in the Journal of Reproduction and Infertility concluded that the administration of fennel extracts may help relieve the symptoms of PMS.
+A 2011 randomized clinical trial published in the Journal of Reproduction and Infertility concluded that the administration of fennel extracts might help relieve the symptoms of PMS.
 (16)

 4. Up Your Omega-3 Fatty Acid Intake